microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 }
 ```

 What this means is that `FlushMode.Immediate` will send each op in its own payload to the server, while `FlushMode.TurnBased` will accumulate all ops in a single JS turn and send them together in the same payload.
-Technically, `FlushMode.Immediate` can be simulated with `FlushMode.TurnBased` by calling any async API immediately after producing each op.
-Therefore, for all intents and purposes, `FlushMode.Immediate` enables all batches sent to the server to have only one op.
+Technically, `FlushMode.Immediate` can be simulated with `FlushMode.TurnBased` by interrupting the JS turn after producing only one op (for example by pausing the execution to wait on a promise).
+Therefore, for all intents and purposes, `FlushMode.Immediate` enables all batches to have only one op.

 **By default, Fluid uses `FlushMode.TurnBased`** as: